Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 The reduced dimension shape space from the previous figure, with granulocytes further subdivided into three classes.
 {: style="font-size: medium;"}

-Although images from the same family do not cluster as tightly as the iris data set --- which could be criticized as an unrealistic representation of the noise inherent in most real datasets --- we do see that images appear to be near other images of the same type.
+Although images from the same family do not cluster as tightly as the iris flower dataset --- which could be criticized as an unrealistic representation of the noise inherent in most real datasets --- we do see that images appear to be near other images of the same type.
 This fact should give us hope that proximity in the dimension-reduced space may help us correctly classify images of unknown type, which we will attempt to do in the next lesson.

 [Next lesson](training){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}